antonysama/Abstractive_Summarization/README.md

 **Set Up:**

--     First, upload notebook 'pyrouge_install.ipynb' and  select'run all'.
-Second, mount google drive (Ant Sam): the pre-preprocessed data files will be on 'bert_data' folder, and the pretrained  model in 'models'.
-The stanford-nlp is in the 'stanford' folder.
+-     First, upload notebook 'pyrouge_install.ipynb' and 'run all' .
+Second, mount google drive with the account: Ant Sam (The pre-preprocessed data files will be on folder 'bert_data' .
+The pretrained  model on folder 'models'.
+Stanford-nlp files on folder 'stanford')

-- Install the requirements:
+- Third. install requirements:

     !pip install multiprocess